St Helens Power Flushing

 Your boiler keeps losing pressure

-Pressure loss means a leak in the circuit, not sludge.
+Pressure loss means a leak in the circuit.
+Not sludge.
 Power flushing does not seal leaks.
-The leak must be found and repaired first.
-We assess this before recommending any flush.
+The leak must be found and fixed first.
+We check this before we recommend any flush.

 !